Last Updated: 2024-04-16

 Currently, you can only connect to a Starburst Galaxy PrivateLink cluster from one VPC per region.
 To set this up, you need to create a wildcard DNS record for each region, which directs traffic to a single VPC Endpoint.
 This means that any request resolved to the wildcard subdomain will be directed to that specific VPC Endpoint.

-Step 3: Select the appropriate Endpoint Service name
+Step 1: Select appropriate Endpoint Service name

 In the next section, you will create an Endpoint, and you will need to supply the correct Starburst Galaxy Endpoint Service name as part of the configuration.
 Locate your region from the list below, and copy the corresponding Endpoint Service name.